coderefinery/mma/_episodes/06-fortran-c.md

 ![]({{ site.baseurl }}/img/darts.svg)

-Discuss briefly how you can approximate pi from such an experiment and how you would program it.
+Discuss briefly how you can approximate $\pi$ from such an experiment and how you would program it.

 In this workshop we will implement this example in 3 different languages (C++, Fortran, Python) and demonstrate how to call this functionality across